22vikash1995/InterviewPrep/README.md

     override fun computePerimeter(): Double = (2*(l+w)).toDouble()
 }
 ```
+**Interface** <br/>
+An Interface is used when you want to achieve 100% abstraction.
+Because an interface does not accept the construtor,body of functions instead of declaration only, it can not itantiated.
+The core diff. between abstract and interface class is that an abstract class can have constructors,abstract function as well as no-abstract functions while interface have not.

 # 10.What is root class of exception? and diff. between checked and unchecked exception?
 # 11. How can we create custom exception?
 # 12. What is OOP?